hanabi/hanabi.github.io/Reference.md

 ## Level 15 - Rarely Used Strategies (Miscellaneous)

+### Phantom Playable Cards

+* First, see the section on [the definition of "playable" cards](#play-clues--delayed-play-clues--the-definition-of-playable).
+* For a card to be *delayed playable*, it needs to be playable "through" other clued cards or "through" cards on *Finesse Position*.
+In other words, we are allowed to give *Play Clues* to *delayed playable* cards.
+* Consider that a slightly different category of card can exist.
+A card is *Phantom Playable* is it is playable "through" cards that are visible in someone's hand, but the in-between cards are not on *Finesse Position* and are not yet clued.
+We are **not** allowed to give *Play Clues* to *Phantom Playable* cards - at least not until the other cards are clued first.
+* From *Save Principle*, we know that everyone agrees to not let *playable* or *delayed playable* cards get discarded.
+* If possible, the team should also try to protect *Phantom Playable* cards from being discarded as well, since they are nearly as important as *delayed playable* cards.
+For example, it is common for other people on the team to discard in order to let the player with the *Phantom Playable* card be the one to give a *Play Clue* to the in-between card.
+* Sometimes, *Phantom Playable* cards have to be discarded when the team is low on clues or in an otherwise tight situation.
+While regrettable, this is perfectly okay and does happen from time to time.

+### The Scream Discard for a Phantom Playable Card

+* First, see the section on the *[Scream Discard](#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*.
+* Normally, you are only allowed to perform a *Scream Discard* for a critical card or a playable card.
+But what about a *Phantom Playable Card*?
+* In most cases, players should also *Scream Discard* for a *Phantom Playable Card*, but it depends on the situation:
+  * Will it be clear to everyone what is happening?
+  * Will the in-between cards get clued right away?
+  * Are there other critical cards on chop that need to be saved or will need to be saved soon?
+  * Is the *Phantom Playable* card a 3 or a 4?
+* In summary, it is better for the the team to let a *Phantom Playable* card get discarded in a tricky or tight situation, **especially** if it is a 4.
+* Another way of saying this is that the team should never "bend over backwards" for a *Phantom Playable* card.
+Consider that a *Scream Discard* always has a small chance to lose the game (if the *Scream Discarded* card was itself critical).

 ### Deferring a Bluff

 * From *Urgency Principle*, we know that players are allowed to defer a *Finesse* or a *Bluff* in order to do a *Finesse* or *Bluff* of their own.
 And indeed, when players see a really good clue, they should probably defer blind-playing to give the clue.
 But there are limits.